When a client comes to see me to discuss divorce it is not unusual for

 How can assets be hidden?

-- Made up as gifts to family and friends (with the understanding it will
+- Make gifts to family and friends (with the understanding it will be returned);

 - Multiple Internet banking accounts-no statements mailed to the home;

-- Use of a PO Box as mailing address;
+- Use a PO Box as mailing address;

 - Safety deposit box at bank;